Do you have a question that is not answered here? Please let us know at contact@freedomnotfear.org

 Covid policy

-There are currently no official restrictions in place.
+There are no official restrictions in place.
 At the event we encourage everyone to be conscious of your own behaviour and respect needs for distance or other safety measures of people around you.

 How is FNF organised?